 Simone McCoy is an APD and A/Senior Dietitian at the Princess Alexandra Hospital who is passionate about renal dietetics and positively influencing patient health outcomes through a collaborative approach to nutrition education, quality service improvement initiatives and contributing to research within a clinical workload.
 She has worked within the PAH Nephrology Department for the past 3.5 years, working across the spectrum of kidney disease.
 Simone is also passionate about developing others and mentoring less experienced staff and students.

-Kylie is an Accredited Practicing Dietitian with a strong interest in renal dietetics.
+Kylie Boyce is an Accredited Practicing Dietitian with a strong interest in renal dietetics.
 She has demonstrated this by working across the spectrum of renal disease; in CKD clinics, dialysis populations and currently with the post transplant population.
 During her career, Kylie has worked in renal units across Queensland, in Townsville, Toowoomba and currently the Princess Alexandra Hospital in Brisbane.
-Kylie has a patient centered approach to counselling, so works with patients to incorporate a number of often conflicting dietary recommendations to work towards individual goals.
+Kylie has a patient centred approach to counselling, so works with patients to incorporate a number of often conflicting dietary recommendations to work towards individual goals.